lnapo94/HestonFive/README.md

 This is a project done during our bachelor degree, and we have chosen this algorithm like an example of _approximate calculus model_ to create a case study for the BarbequeRTRM.
 We have developed a reconfigurable application that changes its precision according to the resources parameters given by the framework

+### Would you like more information?
+If you want more information about some classes or some methods, please, check out our [documentation pages](https://lnapo94.github.io/HestonFive).
+If you have more questions about our application, feel free to contact us.